 - The Stoic: A dim-witted and adolescent version of this trope.

 Principal "Milty" Milton

-- A Man and His Dog: His dog, "The Duchess"
+- A Boy and His X: His dog, "The Duchess".

 - Adults Are Useless: Very self-absorbed and not effective as a disciplinarian.